 According to a survey conducted by Booking.com, 65% of women in the United States are traveling solo.
 Also, a survey by Visa Highlights shows that 1 in every 5 women have traveled solo among which 53% are 18 to 35 years of age.
 Don’t let your fear be bigger than your desire to travel.
 Why suffer from last-minute plan failures when you can be a master of your own itinerary!

 The first question that pops up when you are a female traveling solo is related to safety.
-Well, ‘Yes’ Nepal is safe for solo female travelers.
+Well, Is Nepal safe for female travellers?
+‘Yes’ Nepal is safe for solo female travelers.
 On Global Peace Index 2019, Nepal ranks on 76th out of 163 countries and 3rd safest South Asian country to travel after Bhutan and Sri Lanka.

 Read more to know the tips on how you can make your solo female trip to Nepal safer while creating memories to cherish for a lifetime.